UPchieve/web/README.md

 Our unit tests do not incorporate visual testing for SVG components (refer to this [component](src/views/DashboardView/StudentDashboard/SubjectSelection/RecentSubjectCard.vue) and its [unit test](tests/unit/components/RecentSubjectCard.spec.js)).
 The SVG components get successfully rendered on the application itself but not within unit or snapshot test markups.

 So, after extensive research and exhausting nearly all possible options of rendering and testing SVGs, as of August 4 2021, we realized that this has been a prolonged JSDOM/JavaScript [issue](https://github.com/vuejs/vue-test-utils/issues/369) and not something that is occuring due to vue-test-utils or jest capabilities.
 Hence, consider it acceptable to not visually test SVGs for the time being.
+Or, use Vitest browser tests with a real browser.

 ## E2E Testing (Under construction)